Co-op and Summer Intern Programs

 The advantage of a co-op over an internship is the increased level of responsibility received due to the longer duration of the work term.
 Co-ops are able to work on larger and complex projects that require more time to complete.

 The Summer Internship is for students seeking engineering employment during the summer months.
-These 12-14 week assignments provide students exposure to engineering while enabling the employer to fill short-term project needs.
+These 12-14 week, full-time assignments provide students exposure to engineering while enabling the employer to fill short-term project needs.